 Nealy also leads the CCEMS Tactical Medic Team and the twice yearly Tactical EMS training which draws police officers and medics from all over the world to Cypress Creek EMS.
 Tactical Medics provide front-line medical support in high-risk law enforcement operations such as serving warrants on felons with a history of violence or active shooter situations.

 Cypress Creek EMS had one of the first Tactical Medic Teams in the country.
 Now, that team is the first in the country to carry universal donor Packed Red Blood Cells and fresh plasma on missions and during training exercises.

-CCEMS and ESD 48 in west Harris County are the first EMS systems in the state of Texas, and perhaps the country, to carry and transfuse blood cells and plasma in the field.
-Between the Stop the Bleed effort and carrying blood products in the field, the leadership of Cypress Creek EMS hopes that thousands of deaths can be prevented in the years to come.
+CCEMS is the first standalone ground EMS systems in the country, to carry and transfuse blood cells and plasma in the field.
+Between the Stop the Bleed effort and carrying blood products in the field, Cypress Creek EMS is leading the way in the prevention of death from trauma.